The Advent Journey: Hope becomes peace. Peace becomes joy. Joy becomes love. Love becomes Christ.Bobby Schuller

-Thank you to Ms. Soares for your hard work and dedication to your Kindergarten class and to our school community.
-We wish Ms. Soares all the best as she embarks on new endeavours and hope she returns to our school soon!
-We also welcome Mrs. Hantz back, returning from her maternity leave and look forward to her rejoining our St. Patrick School Team on January 3, 2022.
+We offer many thanks to Ms. Araman for her dedication to her Grade 4/5 students and to our school community as a whole.
+We wish Ms. Araman all the best as she embarks on new endeavours and hope she returns to our school soon.
+We also welcome Mrs. Adams back, returning from her maternity leave and look forward to her rejoining our St. Joseph School Team on January 3, 2022.

-Reminder: Please complete the Daily COVID Screening each morning
+Reminder: Please continue to complete the Daily COVID Screening

 Students only attend school if a “✅” is obtained.
 Students with COVID-like symptoms or who receive an “X” indicating “Do not go to school” must remain home and isolate as instructed.